Geriatric Care for Senior Dogs & Cats

 At New Ulm Regional Veterinary Center, we offer a number of different resources for monitoring your pet's quality of life.
 We recommend The Grey Muzzle quality of life calendar on iOS and Android as a way of keeping track of your pet's quality of life as they grow older.

-You can also use a daily dairy for quality of life.
+You can also use a daily diary for quality of life.

 Your pet was your loyal companion, trusted confidant, and best friend throughout their entire life, during which time you provided unconditional love, protection, and care.
 Saying goodbye to them is difficult.
-We offer pet cremation service through Veterinary Hospitals Association.
+We offer pet cremation service through Midwest Cremation Services.